nus-gdg/DarknessDescends/Docs/Weapon.md

 Create a `GameObject` with has a `Collider2D` (Box, Circle) and a `Damager` script.
 You can think of Damagers as Hit Boxes which apply damage to characters on collision.
 We will use our `Collider2D` to detect collisions and the `Damager` component applies damage to intersecting Characters.
 Naturally we will need some visuals, you can use a `SpriteRenderer` with an appropriate sprite.

+**NOTE:**
-**NOTE:** Disable the `Collider2D`, we will be using our weapon script to disable or enable the collider.
+Disable the `Collider2D`, we will be using our weapon script to disable or enable the collider.
+Also, make sure you make your collider a `trigger` collider.

 ```cs
 using System.Collections;